The Chagos saga is not over

 The first reason is the vexed problem of resettlement of forcibly displaced Chaggosians who may find it difficult to return despite the promises in the agreement.
 Apart from the issues of infrastructure and cost, what will come in the way of sustainable resettlement of a few thousand Chaggosians who may want to return is economic livelihood.
 By declaring the area around Chagos a Marine Protected Area, lucrative economic activities including fishing may be restricted.

 Second, the rising strategic significance of Diego Garcia.
 The agreement practically changes nothing for Diego Garcia and the military base it houses.
 While set up in the Cold War era when Soviets were the looming threat, in contemporary times the base has become important amid the US pivot to the Indo-Pacific.
-Diego Garcia gives the US military the ability to project force both in the Indian Ocean region, Indian subcontinent, South East Asia, West Asia and Africa.
+Diego Garcia gives the US military the ability to project force in the Indian Ocean region, Indian subcontinent, South East Asia, West Asia and Africa.
 It backs US rhetoric of free and open Indo-Pacific with hard power.
 The base is poised to be an important element in any future US-China contestation.

 Third, the potential for Maldives and Mauritius contestation over maritime boundaries.
 Historically, Maldives has found it difficult to take a clear position on the sovereignty question of Chagos.
-While it has favoured the UK claims at times, in August 2022 then Maldives’ President Ibrahim Solih recognised Mauritius’ claim.
+While it has favoured the UK claims at times, in August 2022 the then Maldives’ President Ibrahim Solih recognised Mauritius’ claim.
 However, in December 2024, the newly formed government of President Muizzu criticised the same and ordered a review of Maldives’ position.
-At the centre of Maldives inconsistency, according to analyst Mimrah Ghafoor, has been the approach of ‘upholding its claims within overlapping Exclusive Economic Zones (EEZs) and thus keeping access to rich fishing grounds, benefitting an industry that accounts for two-thirds of the country’s exports.’
+At the centre of Maldives inconsistency, according to analyst Mimrah Ghafoor, has been the approach of “upholding its claims within overlapping Exclusive Economic Zones (EEZs) and thus keeping access to rich fishing grounds, benefitting an industry that accounts for two-thirds of the country’s exports.”
 How would Maldives and Mauritius settle the EEZ boundary after the transfer of sovereignty over Chagos has to be seen and potentially could lead to an escalation in the maritime contestation between the two island states.

 Questions: some settled, some still open

-But what the agreement does not answer is how would the UK's authority to exercise sovereignty over Diego Garcia be operationalised.
-The joint statement notes that the ‘political agreement is subject to the finalisation of a treaty and supporting legal instruments.’
+But what the agreement does not answer is how the UK's authority to exercise sovereignty over Diego Garcia would be operationalised.
+The joint statement notes that the “political agreement is subject to the finalisation of a treaty and supporting legal instruments.”
 The questions about operationalisation of sovereignty over Diego Garcia, resettlement and Marine Protected Area may only be settled once the aforesaid legal texts are agreed to.
 However, irrespective of that outcome, the Chagos saga is set to continue given its geopolitical and geoeconomic significance for India, US, the UK, China, Maldives and Mauritius.

 Author